 Do you endorse other naturist/nudist groups or venues around Brisbane?

 A: There are a number of naturist groups and venues around Brisbane which have been around for years or recently formed.
 Brisbane’s most well known nudist venue is Pacific Sun Friends based in Donnybrook near Caboolture.
 They have been around since 1978, and run by James and Jan Bishop.
 Others include: Inspired Nudist Stay in Wakerley; Balkaz in Caboolture (they don’t have a website anymore); Club 29 (a gay men only nudist club in Fortitude Valley); Town & Country Naturists (in several locations around Brisbane - formerly known as the Adam & Eve Club).

 What do you charge for your meetups?

-A: At the present, the meetups we hold on the first Sundays of a month are free, as are indeed our beach and hiking trips.
+A: At the present, the meetups we hold on the second Sundays of a month are free, as are indeed our beach and hiking trips (though gold coin donations are welcome as well as chipping in for fuel if car pooling).
 We are not presently a formally incorporated club, but once we have got to the stage where we can form a committee then we will charge people to attend the events we organize.
 We will also give discounts to students and people who are on government subsidies like Newstart, Austudy, Abstudy and pensions.